Cryptology ePrint Archive: Report 2014/257

 Handycipher: a Low-tech, Randomized, Symmetric-key Cryptosystem

-Abstract: Handycipher is a low-tech, randomized, symmetric-key, stream cipher, simple enough to permit pen-and-paper encrypting and decrypting of messages, while providing a significantly high level of security by using a nondeterministic encryption procedure, multiple encryption, and randomly generated session keys.
+Abstract: Handycipher is a low-tech, randomized, symmetric-key, stream cipher, simple enough to permit pen-and-paper encrypting and decrypting of messages, while providing a significantly high level of security.
+It combines a simple 31-character substitution cipher with a 3,045-token nondeterministic homophonic substitution cipher, and employs the insertion of randomly chosen decoy characters at random locations in the ciphertext.
+A deniable encryption scheme based on the cipher is described, as well as a way of extending the cipher by using randomly generated session keys.

 Category / Keywords: secret-key cryptography / stream ciphers, secret-key cryptography, randomized homophonic substitution, hand ciphers